dwbeverly/ReadCert/README.md

 # ReadCert - phase 1: pass target via command line.
-This will be iterated with the ability to pas a filename instead, which the script will loop through to read host from each line in the file.
+This will be iterated with the ability to pass a filename instead, which the script will loop through to read host from each line in the file.
-python ReadCert.py <host>
+python ReadCert.py target